How to prepare for a wildfire evacuation

 A wildfire can start at any moment, and they can move fast and unpredictably.
 Preparing for an evacuation should begin before there is any danger.

-If your household is under voluntary or potential evacuations, begin to prepare your home and get read to leave.
+If your household is under voluntary or potential evacuations, begin to prepare your home and get ready to leave.
 If mandatory evacuations are ordered, it's important to leave as fast as possible.

-Here are step to take to prepare for a wildfire evacuation.
+Here are steps to take to prepare for a wildfire evacuation.

 Have a plan